 Often, it is the case that everyone in an organization will know that something needs to be done.

 - “We need to update our wire transfer software…it’s like 20 years old!
 You can overnight a box of cash to someone faster than this!”

 However, despite a clear need, the change goes un-made.

 Why?
 Well, most large organizations have internal political structures which resist change.
 Thus, the organization is trapped, often freed only by some salient event (“arrival of competitors”), or the hiring of outside consultants to call a spade a spade.
 Finally, the problem becomes un-ignoreable, and action is galvanized.

 So, “blockchain” might just be a clever excuse, to start getting other things done.
 It might not have anything to do with Satoshi Nakamoto or Bitcoin at all.
 Call it “blockchain without blockchain”, but if it helped to “get things done” it would still be helpful for organizations to form “blockchain committees” and “blockchain roadmaps” for arbitrary database or IT projects.

 As part of this evidence against private blockchains, I have constructed a classier version which I call “The Peer Database”.
 Much more impressively, I have tried to document the possible use-cases of such a database.

 But, I wouldn’t get your hopes up.
 That we, the most experienced and successful Blockchain Engineers in all of history, might all have discovered some way to raise millions of dollars and start our own company…and passed on it, is rather unlikely.

-Typically, groundbreaking work is done in the open source / academic communities.
+Typically, groundbreaking work is done in the open source / student communities.
 Then, that work is “commercialized” by industry.